in the Food Industry?

 Nowadays food producers have many options when it comes to the detection of foreign objects from food production lines.
 What are the factors you should focus on when deciding between different inspection systems?

 Physical agents (a.k.a. foreign objects or bodies) are any undesirable, solid objects in food.
-They can be divided either into hazardous or non-hazardous contaminants.
+They can be divided into hazardous or non-hazardous contaminants.

-Typically, food producers use metal and/or X-ray inspection for foreign object detection in food production as their CCP (Critical Control Points).
+Typically, food producers use metal and/or X-ray inspection for foreign object detection in food production as their Critical Control Points.
 Both technologies are commonly used, but there are reasons why X-ray inspection is becoming a more popular inspection method.Read more about the Advantages of Food X-ray Inspection

-To fully prevent contaminations, it is important to know where your foreign objects are coming from.
+To fully prevent physical contaminations, it is important to know where your foreign objects are coming from.
 The goal is to find the possible hazards as early as possible in your production process.
-This is one reason why inspecting large cases just before the shipment is not a very effective practice compared to single packaging inspection.
+This is one reason why inspecting large cases just before the shipment is not a very effective practice compared to a single packaging inspection.

-- Identify Potential (Hazardous) Foreign Objects
+- Identify Potential (Hazardous) Foreign Objects in Food

-Identifying the possible and dangerous foreign objects that may present a food safety hazard if not removed before they reach the consumers, is the first step in the HACCP Plan.
+Identifying the possible dangerous foreign objects that may present a food safety hazard if not removed before they reach the consumers, is the first step in the HACCP Plan.
 This should be done also for the raw materials used, and their respective vendors.

 - Establish Critical Control Points and Critical Limits

-There is no one fixed global standard to base the critical limits on, but instead, food producers should conduct proper application tests with the quality control system vendor to determine the performance level on their products, as well as the best placement for the CCP system.
-There are some guidelines for the critical limits, e.g. many retail chains have their own expectations on the performance for CCPs and FDA has set certain limits for contaminants that may present a choking hazard for a newborn baby.
+There is not one fixed global standard to base the critical limits on, but instead, food producers should conduct proper application tests with the quality control system vendor to determine the performance level on their products, as well as the best placement for the CCP system.
+There are some guidelines for the critical limits, e.g. many retail chains have their own expectations on the performance for CCPs, and the FDA has set certain limits for contaminants that may present a choking hazard for a newborn baby.

 - Implement Inspection System to Detect Foreign Objects in Food

-Once the CCP is installed according to the HACCP Plan, it is important to pay attention to the monitoring, recordkeeping, and corrective actions:
+Once the CCP is installed according to the HACCP plan, it is important to pay attention to the monitoring, record-keeping, and corrective actions:

-- Monitoring procedures measure the critical limits at each CCP and should describe how and when the limits are measured, who is responsible for it and how frequently they are measured during the production.
+- Monitoring procedures measure the critical limits at each CCP and should describe how and when the limits are measured, who is responsible for them, and how frequently they are measured during the production.

-- Recordkeeping is an important part of a HACCP Plan.
+- Record-keeping is an important part of a HACCP plan.
 It is meant to store the data and provides a good way for food producers to prove that the food was produced safely and according to the set plan.